Takeminakata: Defeat by Takemikazuchi

 Takeminakata appears in both the Kojiki and the Kuji Hongi in the context of Ōkuninushi's "transfer of the land" (kuni-yuzuri) to the amatsukami, the gods of the heavenly realm of Takamagahara.

 When the heavenly deities, headed by the sun goddess Amaterasu and/or the primordial deity Takamimusubi, sent Takemikazuchi and another messenger (Note: Ame-no-Torifune in the Kojiki, Futsunushi in the Nihon Shoki and the Kuji Hongi) to demand that Ōkuninushi relinquish his authority over the earthly realm of Ashihara no Nakatsukuni (the "Central Land of Reed-Plains") to Amaterasu's progeny, he told the messengers to consult his son Kotoshironushi, who immediately accepted their demands and advised his father to do likewise.
 Upon being asked if he had any other sons who ought to express their opinion, Ōkuninushi told the messengers that he had another son named Takeminakata.

-As he was saying this, this same Takeminakata-no-Kami came bearing a tremendous boulder (千引之石, chibiki no iwa, i.e. a boulder so large it would take a thousand men to pull) on his finger-tips and said:

-"Who is it who has come to our land and is talking so furtively?
-Come, let us test our strength; I will first take your arm."

-When [Takemikazuchi-no-Kami] allowed [Takeminakata-no-Kami] to take his arm, he changed it into a column of ice, then again changed it into a sword blade.
-At this, he (Takeminakata) was afraid and drew back.

-Then [Takemikazuchi-no-Kami], in his turn, demanded [the right] to take hold of the arm of Takeminakata-no-Kami.

-When he took it, it was like taking hold of a young reed; he grasped it and crushed it, throwing it aside.
-Immediately, he (Takeminakata) ran away.

-They pursued him, and caught up with him by the lake of Suwa in the land of Shinano (科野国州羽海).
-As they were about to kill him, Takeminakata-no-Kami said:

-"Pray do not kill me.
-I will go to no other place.
-Also I will not disobey the commands of my father, Ōkuninushi-no-Kami, and will not disobey the words of the words of Yae-Kotoshironushi-no-Kami.
-I will yield this Central Land of the Reed Plains in accordance with the commands of the Heavenly Deities."

-With Takeminakata's surrender, Ōkuninushi finally agreed to cede the land to the amatsukami and withdrew himself into the unseen spirit world.
+Takeminakata then appeared, bearing a heavy boulder (千引之石, chibiki no iwa, i.e. a boulder so large it would take a thousand men to pull) on his fingertips, challenging Takemikazuchi to a test of strength.
+Takeminakata attempted to grab the messenger's arm(s), (Note: Literally "hand(s)" (手).) but Takemikazuchi transformed them into a column of ice and then a sword blade, frightening him.
+Takemikazuchi then retaliated by grasping and crushing Takeminakata's arm(s) "like a young reed."
+The defeated god fled to "the sea of Suwa in the land of Shinano," where he was cornered.
+To save his life, Takeminakata vowed never to leave Suwa and gave his assent to his father's and brother's decision.
+With Takeminakata's surrender, Ōkuninushi finally ceded the land to the amatsukami and withdrew himself into the unseen spirit world.